SH801/openwind/README.md

 http://localhost:8000
 ```

+To see this map on the internet, go to [https://map.openwind.energy](https://map.openwind.energy).

+Note: the live map has been produced using the Open Wind toolkit with no changes to the underlying source code or HTML.

 In the event of build issues or to install Open Wind toolkit on your computer without Docker, see [INSTALL.md](INSTALL.md).

 ## Turbine-specific wind site constraints